Aquatic access to a wealth of recreation

 Many recreational activities can be enjoyed in the area, from boating, fishing and swimming, to picnicking, hiking and mountain biking.

-Need directions?
-View a map of BC Hydro recreation areas and get directions to the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch, the Stave Lake Reservoir Lodge and Campsite, the Hayward Lake reservoir recreation area and the Ruskin Dam recreation area, all of which are about 60 kilometres east of Vancouver.
+Get directions to the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch, the Hayward Lake reservoir recreation area and the Ruskin Dam & powerhouse, all of which are about 60 kilometres east of Vancouver.

 Facilities at Stave Lake include:

 - A boat launch complete with a double- wide concrete ramp to low water and floating docks